Dublin city center

 The campus itself is lovely and worth seeing for its architecture and studenty buzz.
 Its ancient library is a marvel of architecture and has a copy of each book ever published in Ireland, an absolute marvel of a place!

-Last but not least, Trinity College hosts the exhibition of the books of Kells, which is a medieval manuscript with unbelievably beautiful miniature writing, dating back to the 9th century.
+Last but not least, Trinity College hosts the exhibition of the Book of Kells, which is a medieval manuscript with unbelievably beautiful miniature writing, dating back to the 9th century.

 You can read here >>> all about Trinity College and the Book of Kells + how to visit